 Your injury situation is unique, and your experience will differ from any other person with a neck or back injury.
 You may recover in a matter of weeks, or you could face issues that will affect the rest of your life.

 Fortunately, a spinal cord injury lawyer can determine what your spinal cord injury is worth and recover compensation from the person or parties responsible for your injuries.
-Contact a dedicated spinal cord injury lawyer who will protect your legal rights and fight for the damages you deserve.
+Contact a dedicated spinal cord injury lawyer who will work to protect your legal rights and fight for the damages you deserve.

 What Factors Play a Role in Determining How Much Your Spinal Cord Injury Is Worth?